 Copies of the abstract page from four of your best papers published in peer-reviewed journals that are representative of your work.

-Please describe in no more than four double-spaced pages with 1″ margins using no smaller than 11-point font size, an outline of your research plans and the relevancy of your plans under a Klingenstein-Simons award.
+Please describe in no more than 1,000 words (not to exceed four double-spaced pages with 1″ margins using no smaller than 11-point font size), an outline of your research plans and the relevancy of your plans under a Klingenstein-Simons award.
 Please give specific aims.
 Figures are allowed but must fit within the 4-page limit.
+Concise figure legends do not count toward the 1000-word limit.
 References are in addition to the four pages and can be single-spaced.

 You are required to provide email addresses for three or four references, including one from your department head or equivalent, who we will contact for letters of reference for your application.
 Letters of recommendation are also due by February 15.
 Please be sure to give your recommenders enough time to submit their letters.